High angle shot of a group of unidentifiable businesspeople forming a circle with their hands

 Climate Resilience Pilot Projects Implemented in Partner Territories

-Pilot projects aim to collaboratively develop and showcase innovative, climate-resilient solutions within Central European communities.
-The solutions in following five areas are tested: how we govern for climate resilience, manage water, handle data, deal with urban heat island areas, and involve citizens in adaptation action.
-The initiatives will be designed with transferability of solutions across communities in mind.
+Pilot projects across the 6 Central European territories collaboratively developed and showcased innovative, climate-resilient solutions within Central European communities.
+The solutions in following five areas were tested within the pilots: how we govern for climate resilience, manage water, handle data, deal with urban heat island areas, and involve citizens in adaptation action.
+The initiatives were designed with transferability of solutions across communities beyond the project's geographical scope and Central Europe urban teritorries, making them easily replicable across the continent.

 Type of output: Solutions